Large-order perturbation theory of linear eigenvalue problems: Abstract

 \section{Abstract}

 We consider a class of linear eigenvalue problems depending on a small parameter $\eps$ in which the series expansion for the eigenvalue in powers of $\eps$ is divergent.
 We develop a new technique to determine the precise nature of this divergence.
-We illustrate the technique through its application to four examples: the anharmonic oscillator, a simplified model of equitorially-trapped Rossby waves, and two simplified models based on quasinormal modes of Reissner-Normstr\"om de Sitterblack holes.
+We illustrate the technique through its application to four examples: the anharmonic oscillator, a simplified model of equatorially-trapped Rossby waves, and two simplified models based on quasinormal modes of Reissner-Nordstr\"om-de Sitter black holes.

 \paragraph{Keywords} Exponential asymptotics; Stokes phenomenon; divergent expansion; WKB theory; quantum mechanics.